zeromq/netmq/docs/pub-sub.md

 ## How Do You Subscribe To ALL Topics?

 It is also possibe for a subscriber to subscribe to all topics from a publishing socket, which means it will recieve (that is providing no messages are dropped see 'Further Considerations'section below)
-ALL the messages from the <code>PublisherSocket</code> the <code>SubscriberSocket</code> is connected to.
-This is easily achieved, all you need to do in the subscriber is to pass an empty string ("") in for the topic name when calling the <code>subscriberSocket.Subscribe()</code> method.
+ALL the messages from the `PublisherSocket` the `SubscriberSocket` is connected to.
+This is easily achieved, all you need to do in the subscriber is to pass an empty string ("") in for the topic name when calling the `subscriberSocket.Subscribe()` method.

 ## An Example